 The moment you’ve been waiting for!
 Leasing agents should always close by attempting to get the prospect to take the next step—usually coming in for a tour.
 Rather than simply offering an appointment, relate back to a detail garnered during the conversation.
 “I’d love to show you where you and Sparky can play ball.
 Are weekdays or weekends better for you?”

-Having a generalized script with plenty of room for customizing the conversation can help leasing agents convert leads to prospects.
+Having a generalized script with plenty of room for customizing the conversation can increase a leasing agent's likelihood to convert leads to prospects.
 But how do you know if your script is working or if your agents are actually using it?
-Telephone Performance Analysis (TPA) includes trained analysts that evaluate and review your employees’ calls with actual prospects, so you can easily identify areas that need improvement.
+LeaseHawk can help!
+We measure agent performance for your teams, i includes trained analysts that evaluate and review your employees’ calls with actual prospects, so you can easily identify areas that need improvement.

 Fill out this form to learn more.